huooong/Genome-Assembly-and-QC/README.md

 - `1.
 Basic Statistics`: Generate Basic sequencing statistics such as read counts, total bases, and average read length.
 - `2.
 NanoPlot`: Visualise sequence run quality using NanoPlot.
 - `3.
 Filtering`: Filter raw reads based on quality and length thresholds to improve assembly quality.
 - `4.
-Assembly`: Assemble filtered reads into draft genomes using assembly tools optimised for Nanopore data.
+Assembly`: Assemble filtered reads into draft genomes using Flye optimised for Nanopore data.
 - `5.
 Polishing`: Improve assembly accuracy by iterative error correction with long reads.
 - `6.
-Quality of Assembly`: Evaluate assembly quality metrics (e.g., N50, completeness) using tools such as QUAST.
+Quality of Assembly`: Evaluate assembly quality metrics using QUAST.

 As the project develops, more files and folders may be added.